slacgismo/gismo-cloud-deploy/README.md

 Under `gismoclouddeploy/services/cli` folder, developers can modify parametes of the cli command tool.

-1. The `general` configuration contains all the environement variables setting.
+1. The `general` configuration contains all the environement variables settings.
-2. The `file-config` configuration contains all the config setting of run multiple files.
+2. The `file-config` configuration contains all the config settings of run multiple files.
-3. The `solardata` configuration contains all the parametes of solar-data-tools algorithm.
+3. The `solardata` configuration contains all the parameters of solar-data-tools algorithm.
-4. The `aws_config` configuration contains basic eks setting.Developer can defined number of nodes in EKS.
+4. The `aws_config` configuration contains basic eks settings.
+Developers can defined number of nodes in EKS.
 5. The `k8s_config` configuration contains basic kubernetes setting.
 Developers can define the replicas of worker in this files instead of modifying the `worker.deployment.yaml`.

 ### Kubernetes yaml files